Home Login Sign up Profile Log out

 A Italian flag weaving in Rome

 When you think of the Italian language, Italy is likely the first place that comes to mind.
-However, Italian is spoken in several countries around the world, and its influence extends far beyond its homeland.
-Let’s take a closer look at the nations where Italian is either an official language or widely spoken.
+However, Italian is spoken in several other countries around the world.
+So, let’s take a closer look at the nations where Italian is either an official language or widely spoken.

 Countries Where Italian is Spoken

-Naturally, Italy is the heart of the Italian language.
-It’s not only the birthplace of Italian but also home to the largest number of speakers.
+Naturally, Italy is the main country where the Italian language is spoken.
+It’s not only the birthplace of Italian but also home to the largest number of speakers—around 60 million.
 Italian is the official language of the country and is used in government, media, and education.

 Switzerland